marq24/emacberry.com/_docs/2500-offroadnav.md

 > OF THE POSSIBILITY OF SUCH DAMAGES.

 # <span class="material-icons">warning</span> DANGER
 > The app is **JUST** pointing into the direction of the next calculated Waypoint.
-There does not ahve to be a direct
+There does not have to be a direct
 > link from your current location to the target the app is pointing to.
 >
 > **YOU HAVE TO REVIEW ALWAYS the TERRAIN and the WAY AHEAD of YOU**